raviishekhawat/To-Do-Frontend/README.md

 - The application will be accessible at http://localhost:3000.

-- Make sure the backend server for tasks is running on http://localhost:5000.
+- The backend server for tasks is by default runs on http://localhost:5000.
+If you change the backend server make sure to modify the Environment Variables on Frontend as well "REACT_APP_BACKEND_URL".